sebastienlapierre/oio-docs/doc/install-swift-s3/source/installation.rst

     }

   .. note::
-    The `demo` user will be created for testing purpose, following the example of the OpenStack KeyStone documentation.
+    The `demo` user will be created for testing purpose, following the example of the OpenStack Keystone documentation.

 Package Installation and Service Configuration